stashed/docs/docs/guides/latest/volumes/pvc.md

 **Deploy Workload:**

 Now, we are going to deploy two sample pods that mount the PVC we have just created.
 Each of the pods will generate a sample file named `pod-1.conf` and `pod-2.conf` respectively.
-We will backup these files using Stash.
+We are going to backup these files using Stash.

 Below, is the YAML of the first pod that we are going to deploy,